sfigg/commercialization-public/docset/manufacture/desktop/dism-image-management-command-line-options-s14.md

 This option doesn’t support applying an image from a virtual hard disk (VHD), though you can use this command to apply images to a .vhdx file that's been attached, partitioned, and formatted.

+If Dism /Apply-Image fails with error code 5 and you are using Windows 10 version 1607 with Windows Subsystem for Linux (WSL) feature, see [KB article 319598](https://support.microsoft.com/kb/3179598).

 Arguments for WIM:

 ``` syntax